Welcome to the Iowa FitnessGram Initiative

 Evaluation of the Youth Activity Profile (Pilot Study)

 The promotion of physical activity is an underlying goal of physical education so it is important to better understand youth activity behaviors.
 The Youth Activity Profile (YAP) is an online tool designed to help youth become more physically active.
-In Spring 2019, we will be guiding schools on the effective utilization of the YAP in PE programming.
-Schools get free support on how to administer it to students and how to use the data to promote physical activity.
+Schools in the network get free support on how to administer it to students and how to use the data to promote physical activity.
 Contact Dr. Greg Welk to learn more or to have your school get involved (firstname.lastname@example.org).